watson-developer-cloud/openwhisk-sdk/README.md

 bx wsk service bind <name-of-service> <name-of-package>
 ```
 ### Getting credentials
-To find out which authentication to use, view the service credentials.
+To find out which authentication to use when passing in authentication parameters manually , view the service credentials.
 You find the service credentials for authentication the same way for all Watson services:

 1. Go to the IBM Cloud [Dashboard](https://console.bluemix.net/dashboard/apps?category=ai) page.
 1. Either click an existing Watson service instance or click [**Create resource > AI**](https://console.bluemix.net/catalog/?category=ai) and create a service instance.
 1. Copy the `url` and either `apikey` or `username` and `password`.
 Click **Show** if the credentials are masked.

 ### Passing Authentication Parameters

 You can override binding credentials by passing authentication parameters to each action if you need to.